FireL0ki/internship-code-challenge/README.md

 when I had been looking at splice().
 After experimenting with them, and reading up on the documentation, I went with slice() because
 I realized splice() manipulated the original array.

-One of the errors I ran into was with using slice(); on first read, I though the documentation was saying the first number was for start index, and the second was for an int / how many it should grab after the index.
+One of the errors I ran into was with using slice(); on first read, I thought the documentation was saying the first number was for start index, and the second was for an int / how many it should grab after the index.
 This led to my arrays not populating properly, and I was able to catch it after some troubleshooting, that the second number was meant to be for an end index.